budapestpy-workshops/workshops/README.md

 Go to your Anaconda Prompt and put in the install command.
 For example for folium (a data visualisation library):

-Google the "conda install folium" command - usually this is the exact command you will give.
+Google the "conda install folium" command - usually this is the exact command you will give in the Anaconda Prompt.
 But in this case, you get the standard anaconda.org page (https://anaconda.org/conda-forge/folium), where you can find that the command here is "conda install -c conda-forge folium".

+For further reading, check the documentation: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html